-The applicant must have routines to test air permeability/airtightness based on the standard EN ISO 9972, or alternative method referred to in national building legislation, in order to ensure the performance that is set at the design stage.
+The applicant must have routines to test air permeability/airtightness based on the standard EN ISO 9972, or an alternative method referred to in national building legislation, to ensure the performance set at the design stage.

 The routines must include defect analysis and corrective measures in cases where the projected air permeability is not achieved.
-The tests and follow-up based on the routines must be documented in the contractor's self-monitoring system (O42).
+The tests and follow-ups based on the routines must be documented in the contractor's self-monitoring system (O42).

-In countries where the building legislation does not require measurement of all buildings/units, the air permeability must be measured for all single-family houses, office buildings and educational buildings.
-For apartment buildings and town houses at least 10% of the total number of residential units must be measured, the units tested must be representative for the building.
+In countries where the building legislation does not require measurement of all buildings/units, sampling testing can be used in apartment buildings and town houses.
+At least 10% of the total number of residential units must be measured, and the units tested must be representative of the building.
 Both measurements of individual apartments and entire staircases are approved methods.
 When air permeability is measured on a random sample basis, there must be a routine to ensure that other apartments have equivalent air permeability.
 In projects that comprise more than one building, apartments from each building need to be measured.
+For all other building types the air permeability must be tested on the entire building.